-This is a PhD core requirement for students specializing in Information Studies.
-The course is a survey of theoretical developments in the study of knowledge and information.
+This course offers a survey of theoretical developments in the study of knowledge and information.

-This course is designed to provide detailed study of the philosophical foundations of theory construction and current issues in theories of the nature of knowledge.
+This course provides detailed study of the philosophical foundations of theory construction and current issues in theories of the nature of knowledge.

 This course is an introduction to qualitative research methods in communication, yet with a doctoral level of sophistication and expectations.
 The aim is to introduce students to all primary forms of qualitative methodologies from a social science perspective; however, each method or approach described could easily be the subject of a course itself.